 It wasn’t until after Casanova died, and we already had a newly matured, replacement rooster, that I figured it out.

 My rooster, Megatron, has never attacked me, and I don’t think he ever will.
 He respects me.
 Casanova saw me as a rooster and wanted to challenge me.
 Daily.
 He wanted to challenge all of us that he considered roosters.
 I didn’t understand that until he was gone and Megatron acted so differently, almost gentlemanly.
 He also sees me as a rooster, however he doesn’t want to provoke me.
-He never fought with the tiny roo and never even crowed till Casanova was gone.
+Because he knows I’m the boss.
+Also, he never fought with the old tiny roo and never even crowed till Casanova was gone.

 Do you have any experience with a rooster attacking?
 How do you handle it?
 I would love to hear your comments and how you handle your own disorderly roosters.